kirilliliych/DemoInt/README.md

 ### Deep copying
 Unlike shallow copying, deep copying clones the whole information.
 As a result, the copy is "independent", but such actions demand more resources such as memory and time to be completed.
 Briefly speaking, it is slow and expensive, but reliable solution.

+TO SECTION OF SITIUATIONS
 In the case of array described above the copy will receive its own array with cloned data, so problems connected with ownership just do not appear.

 #### Here is the illustration: